jccuevas/cpp-docs.es-es/docs/parallel/concrt/reference/concurrent-vector-class.md

 ### <a name="parameters"></a>Parámetros
  `_Item`
- El valor que se va a anexar.
+ El valor se va a anexar.

 ### <a name="return-value"></a>Valor devuelto
  Un iterador al elemento anexado.